Counting with two-level polynomials: Introduction

 In Section~\ref{sect:Ehrhart} we apply the schema in the context of Ehrhart theory.
 We first rephrase the proof of the chess queens result (which includes all pieces that move arbitrarily far in straight lines) in \cite{CHZ} in our language.
 Then we give an analagous proof for the number of (ordered) Sidon sets \cite{Sidon}.
 That is, we show that both of these counting functions are two-level quasi-polynomials of infinite depth.
 We indicate what hypotheses appear to be necessary in order to apply the schema to other families of counting problems phrased in Ehrhart theory language.
 We give a hint at the many ways of generalizing this by also analyzing placements of $q$ white and $q$ black queens on an $n\times n$ board so that no queens of opposite colors are attacking each other.

-In Section~\ref{sect:finite}, we apply this schema to the chromatic polynomial of $P_q^k$ (for fixed $k$, so a $k$-dimensional grid graph) which has degree $q^2$ and depth $q$.
-We similarly apply it to fixed powers of the cycle graph $C_q$, for which the depth is $q-2$, and discuss other possible extensions.
+All of the above examples have infinite depth.
+In Section~\ref{sect:finite}, we apply this schema to the chromatic polynomial of $P_q^k$ (for fixed $k$, so a $k$-dimensional grid graph) which has degree function $q^k$ and finite depth function $q$.
+We similarly apply it to fixed powers of the cycle graph $C_q$, for which the depth function is $q-2$, and discuss other possible extensions.

 In Section~\ref{sect:gfs}, we examine two examples where generating functions can be used to prove that $f_q(n)$ is a two-level polynomial.
 First, any Sheffer sequence of polynomials (a tool in umbral calculus \cite{RKO}) is (after multiplying by $c^q$ for some constant $c$) a two-level polynomial of infinite depth; these include binomial type and Appell sequences, and in particular include falling factorials, Bernoulli polynomials, Hermite polynomials, and Touchard polynomials.
-Second, the number of partitions of $n$ into $q$ parts is (after multiplication by $q!(q-1)!$) a two-level quasi-polynomial of degree $q-1$, depth $\floor{(q-1)/2}$, and period one.
+Second, the number of partitions of $n$ into $q$ parts is (after multiplication by $q!(q-1)!$) a two-level quasi-polynomial of degree function $q-1$, depth function $\floor{(q-1)/2}$, and period function one.

 In Section~\ref{sec:knights}, we answer an open problem from \cite{CHZ}: what about placing non-attacking chess pieces like knights, which have only a finite set of moves?
 We obtain a two-level polynomial, but must carefully analyze how it is not valid for small $n$.